 The famed Plantation Course, designed by Ben Crenshaw and Bill Coore, opened in 1989 and would bring thousands more tourists to the island once they saw this sweeping giant during the Lincoln Mercury Kapalua Invitational -- an unofficial PGA Tour event that was played in November and showed Maui could support a major event.

-The Plantation Course, with a par of 73, measures 7,263 yards and plays to a USGA rating of 75.2 with a slope of 142, but despite the omnipresent trade winds it is very playable from the resort tees because of its expansive fairways.
+The Plantation Course, with a par of 73, measures 7,263 yards and plays to a USGA rating of 75.2 with a slope of 142.
+Despite the omnipresent trade winds, it is very playable from the resort tees because of its expansive fairways.

 The Bay Course, which has a par of 72, plays to 6,600 yards with a rating of 71.7 and a slope of 138.

 DIRECTOR OF GOLF: Mike Jones.